itjosephk2/team_tracker/README.md

 -    Features were divided into milestones with clear goals.
 -    User stories and sprint progress were documented within GitHub Projects.
 -    Pull requests followed structured code reviews before merging.
--    Epics were brken downinto user stories
+-    Epics were broken down into user stories

 ---